veekaybee/textedit/python_packaging_post.md

 		├── spacing.py
 	├── review
 		├── wordcount.py
-		└── spellcheck.py
+		└── readability.py
 	├── texts
 		├── alice.txt
 		└── pool_of_tears.txt

 ```

-At its very basic level, this is what your code structure looks like.
+At its very basic level, this is what our code structure looks like.

 But, there are signals we need to give to Python to read this correctly.
-CPython also needs to know how these things relate to each other.
+CPython also needs to know how these things relate to each other in order to compile a package for us.
 And the code needs to be built in a way such that other people can seamlessly download it and use it without a lot of explanation from you.

 Which is why, if you look at some popular Python project folder structures,like [Pandas](https://github.com/pandas-dev/pandas), [Requests](https://github.com/requests/requests), or [Flask](https://github.com/pallets/flask), you'll see they tend to be a bit more complicated.